Computing for Creative Practice

-For this project, I incorporated an picture of me posted online on IMGUR that through the mouse placement would slowly come in and form a pixelated picture of me composed of colored circles that adopted the color value of the spot they appeared on.
+For this project, I incorporated a picture of me posted online on IMGUR that, through the mouse placement, would slowly form a pixelated picture of me composed of colored circles that adopted the color value of the spot they appeared on.

-Based off the old nursery rhyme "London Bridge is falling down," I decided to alter source code of the Big Square Mesh springs so the bridge can be dragged whichever way you want.
+Based off the old nursery rhyme "London Bridge is falling down," I decided to alter source code of the Big Square Mesh springs so the bridge can be dragged with the click of a mouse.
 When you get tired of old London Bridge, you can make it disappear by pressing any of the keys.
 There's also a nice little message at the end.

-For my final project to finish out this course, I worked with a partner (Ramya Chinta) to make a generative landscape with cars, clouds, and a bridge that passes by.
+For my final project, I worked with Ramya Chinta to make a generative landscape with cars, clouds, and a bridge that passes by.
 The user controls the UFO by moving the mouse and the objective is to abduct all the cars by clicking above them until there are none left.